Michael Eriksson

 In contrast, some complaints of a declining level of education are unjustified, including those that focus on the removal of classical languages and literature from the schedule, or protest that some other “humanistic” areas, e.g. writing poetry, are of less importance than in the past:

-There simply is much more information available today, and many areas of modern life require new skills (e.g. computer related ones)—compromise is unavoidable and priorities must be set for the limited time available.
-These compromises may well be worthy of lament; however, if the compromise is well done, not of complaint.
+There simply is much more information available today and many areas of modern life require new skills (e.g. computer related ones)—compromise is unavoidable and priorities must be set for the limited time available.
+These compromises might well be worthy of lament; however, if the compromise is well done, not of complaint.
 In particular, mandatory schools should focus on giving students the skills and knowledge that they need first, and the nice-to-haves second: Studying Shakespeare is well worth the effort, but is something the interested can do in their own time and/or when they are out of school.
 OTOH, learning e.g. critical thinking, sex ed, and the basics of society should be highly prioritized—these will immediately affect the students life.

 Side-note:

 My own schooling (and, I suspect, schooling in general) showed large deficits in many areas of importance.
-Notably, there was very little said on philosophy (including ethics and principles on how to live ones life), psychology (including how the human mind works and how to handle difficult people), how to think critically, and (for want of a better word) wisdom.
+Notably, there was very little said on philosophy (including ethics and principles on how to live one’s life), psychology (including how the human mind works and how to handle difficult persons), how to think critically, and (for want of a better word) wisdom.
 Generally, there was an overemphasis on learning facts, instead of gaining understanding, be it within specific subjects or regarding what subjects were taught and not taught.

 To reconnect with the above: If classic literature should be studied, then start with Aesop or similar material.
 (More typically proposed classic works often contain much wisdom, but in a less accessible and less condensed way than Aesop.)

 I briefly checked some Swedish webpages on the topic, and noted that proponents of the subject make statements along the lines of “a valuable complement to the theoretical education in other subjects”, “... gives the students a break from boring theory”, “... gives the opportunity to actually see something created”, “... teaches how to make something in a structured four-step process [with elaboration]”.
 Largely, this sounds like excuses: I note that art class fills the same niche (with a higher justification); that students would prefer two hours less per week rather than a pseudo-break; that no methodological teaching (be it four steps or not) ever took place in my classes; that the unequivocal focus was on learning specific skills, e.g. how to plane a piece of wood or use a sewing machine; and that an extra-curricular inclusion would still be possible.
-I grant that things may have changed in the intervening years; however, not so much that it would justify the continued inclusion of these subjects.
+I grant that things might have changed in the intervening years; however, not so much that it would justify the continued inclusion of these subjects.
 (Yes, the subjects still seem to be mandatory in Swedish schools.)

 Side-note: